Researchers Step Up Efforts To Develop A 'Universal' Flu Vaccine

 "I have a pretty high pain tolerance," King says.
 "I'm not a person that whines a lot.
 I just kind of suck it up."

 So when she heard about a medical study that pays volunteers about $3,000 to be infected with the live flu virus, King thought the offer sounded too good to pass up.
-Last fall, she checked-in for a 10-day stay at Saint Louis University's "Hotel Influenza," a quarantine unit where researchers study how the human immune system fights the flu.
+Last fall, she checked in for a 10-day stay at Saint Louis University's "Hotel Influenza," a quarantine unit where researchers study how the human immune system fights the flu.

 "My mom was not as jazzed about it," King remembers.
 "She said, 'Oh, I'm so proud.
-You've grown up to become a lab rat.'"
+You've grown up to become a lab rat.' "

 Hotel Influenza is one piece of a larger effort to develop a universal flu vaccine — a single shot that would prevent multiple strains of influenza, including those that could cause future pandemics.